Back to Main Menu

 R. sp.
 Woo 14 © Ben Woo

 Woo 16 is unusual.
 It is dark purple with a purple flushed stem, neither of which are characters that are usually found in the Heterophyllidia.
-The cap is matte and therefore can be mistaken for the Russula murrillii group (see the Crown clades), except those species do not typically have any stem flushing, and are more fragile (not nearly as dense as this one is) with darker yellow spores than this mushroom.
+The cap is matte and therefore can be mistaken for the Russula murrillii group (see the Crown clades), except those species do not typically have any stem flushing, and are more fragile (not nearly as dense as this one is) with darker yellow spores than this mushroom (which has cream spores).
 It was found under conifers like fir, Doug fir and hemlock.